notahat/machinist/README.markdown

     Sham.name

-So why not just define a method?
+So why not just define a helper method to do this?
 Sham ensures two things for you:

 1. You get the same sequence of values each time your test is run
 2. You don't get any duplicate values